 Smart teaching largely involves the organization of teaching and learning activities with the help of software tools.
 In broader terms, smart teaching is a way of professionalizing the teaching and learning experience.
-It does not mean that traditional teaching is unprofessional and that teachers are lack in their jobs, but rather, smart teaching provides a platform that supports the profession.
+It does not mean that traditional teaching is unprofessional and that teachers lack in their jobs, but rather, smart teaching provides a platform that supports the profession.
 In established professions such as engineering and medicine, there are common features that professionals in these fields share.
 For instance, there are formal qualifications that members of these professionals seek that are related to their practices.
 There are also tools enabling their work and a body of knowledge informing them about the work.
 These professionals share language and values that are developed and constantly revised as required by the members of their profession.
 The regulatory frameworks with standards and policies exist to oversee the practice in the professions.

 Issues with Traditional Teaching

 Traditional teaching in schools and universities does little to ensure that it qualifies the above criteria as in other professions.
 For instance, although a majority of higher education teachers do possess some qualifications, these are always, if not, related to their teaching areas instead of having qualifications in good practices in teaching.
 It is also inevitable that teachers might not possess a body of knowledge that revolves around teaching.
 While there are a number of tools in the education industry such as software tools, the tools fail to have a robust relationship to teaching and learning and such a relationship does not exist in a way agreed by all teachers.
-With a lack of a shared body of knowledge in the teaching profession, it is impossible for teachers to express shared standards and values as pertains to teaching and learning.
+With a lack of a shared body of knowledge in the teaching profession, it is impossible for teachers to express shared standards and values as pertain to teaching and learning.
 The regulation of teaching and learning is seldom self-organizing or self-governing.
 Systems managing teachers and managers speak different views with teachers being at micro-levels and managers taking the macro roles of controlling the teaching environment.
-The regulation of teaching and learning also fails largely as it is not driven by the teaching profession, but by external organizations and agencies.
+The regulation of teaching and learning also fails largely as it is not driven by the teaching profession but by external organizations and agencies.
 Smart teaching addresses the above issues common in traditional teaching in a number of ways.

-Strategies of Smart Teaching
+Strategies for Smart Teaching

 - Smart Tools and Collaboration